 The University of Oregon Courses for High School Students (UOCHSS) Program is designed for high school students who would like to take advantage of furlough and non-school days to further their education.
-The UOCHSS faculty consists of volunteers from several different departments: Neil Bania in Planning, Public Policy and Management; Jane Cramer in Political Science; Christopher Doe in Biology; Michael Dreiling in Sociology; Marina Guenza in Chemistry; Laura Leete in Planning, Public Policy and Management; Tom Lininger in Law; Andrew Marcus in Chemistry; Hillary Nadeau in Education; Clinton Sandvick in History; and Jeffery Measelle in Psychology.
+The UOCHSS faculty consists of volunteers from several different departments: Neil Bania in Planning, Public Policy and Management; Elizabeth Bohls in English; Jane Cramer in Political Science; Christopher Doe in Biology; Michael Dreiling in Sociology; Marina Guenza in Chemistry; Laura Leete in Planning, Public Policy and Management; Tom Lininger in Law; Andrew Marcus in Chemistry; Hillary Nadeau in Education; Clinton Sandvick in History; and Jeffery Measelle in Psychology.
 Students in the UOCHSS Program have an opportunity to take rigorous college-level classes, but the size of the classes is smaller than is typical in college, and the classes consist solely of high school students.

 For more information about the program, including course meeting dates, download the detailed UOCHSS Program overview.

-PS 199: Sp St Adv Poli Theory
+PS 199: Sp St Euro Poli Thought

-Instructors: James Cramer and Tom Lininger
+Instructors: Jane Cramer, Keith Eddins, and Tom Lininger

-Instructors: Nicholas Kohler and Tom Lininger
+Instructors: Alexander Erwig and Tom Lininger

-HC 199: Sp St Debate
+MATH 199: Sp St Adv Applied Math

-Instructors: Tom Lininger and Jeff Measelle
+Instructors: Tom Lininger

 Students who wish to enroll in the UOCHSS Program must send an e-mail to Tom Lininger at email@example.com.
 The e-mail must include the following information: